osudrl/TeleJoy/README.md

 ## Allow for "Extreme Joystick"

-Navigate to the Arduino/Teensyduino installation, and open `arduino-installation/hardware/teensy/avr/cores/teensy3/usb_desc.h` in a text editor.
-The line numbers below might be different with newer versions of Teensyduino released after this was written, but find the `JOYSTICK_SIZE` definition under the `USB_SERIAL_HID` test and change the size from 12 to 64.
+Navigate to the Arduino/Teensyduino installation, and open `hardware/teensy/avr/cores/teensy3/usb_desc.h` in a text editor.
+The line numbers below might be different with newer versions of Teensyduino, but find the `JOYSTICK_SIZE` definition under the `USB_SERIAL_HID` line and change the size from 12 to 64.

 ```c
 #ifndef _usb_desc_h_